dustinwicker/dustinwicker.github.io/_posts/2020-06-04-heart-disease-detection.md

 ## Data Ingestion
 The first step was obtaining the [data](https://archive.ics.uci.edu/ml/machine-learning-databases/heart-disease/hungarian.data) from the UCI Machine Learning Repository.
 The data was then ingested into Python.

-(Explain the data set - what target is)

 ## Data Cleaning
 After the data was properly read into into Python and the appropriate column names were supplied, data cleaning was performed.
 This involved: